-The Best Rowing Workout for strength and speed
+The Best Rowing Workout For Strength and Speed

-A rowing workout may be an alien concept to some people.
-Rowing itself often is just one aspect of their fitness arsenal alongside other cardio activities such as running and cycling, but for some of us it is a sport that we want to master.
 The main way to do is this through practice.
 Practice, practice, practice.
 Malcolm Gladwell, the author of the acclaimed book ‘Outliers’ wrote that to master any activity it takes 10,000 of practice.
 If you are rowing every day for one hour that means it would take 10,000 days.
-Back to back.
-Now for most of us that seems impossible.
-So how can we improve quicker.

-One area that is often ignored by the amateur rower is strength and speed workouts.
-To build up a more powerful rowing stroke, we need to build up power, strength and speed.
 There are some exercises that can be completed at home using your own body weight, but this article will focus on specific movements that will require equipment found in any reasonably equipped gym.

 To build muscle you need to go through a process called hypertrophy.
 This is where your muscles are broken down through exercise, then rebuilt stronger, leading to more muscle than before.
-Whilst hypertrophy style workouts can be beneficial for rowers, we are not looking to put on muscle mass, we are aiming to become quicker, more powerful and stronger.
-To do this we will be doing a different style of rowing workout.

 Rowing workout

 This workout will be broken down into repetitions (reps) and sets.
 Repetitions are the individual movements you will do, in other words, every time you contract your muscles.
 The sets are the groups of repetitions that we put together to fatigue the muscle.
-So you will see me write down; Lat pulldown: 3 x 6.
-This would mean that you would be doing the Lat pulldown machine and you would be doing 6 repetitions in one set.
-You would then rest for 1 minute, unless stated otherwise, then you would do another set, then rest again for 1 minute, then one more set.
-We call this 3 sets of 6.

-To build up elite level strength and power we are going to working in the lower rep ranges during this rowing workout.
 This usually means between 3-6 reps and will help guarantee that your body is experienced enough physical stimuli to force it to change to meet these new requirements.
-If this does not make sense you can always comment below, or get in touch with us on social media.

 Warm up